jentery/routledgeCompanionMSDH/projects.md

 Slashdot: “[A] website based on and running the Slashdot-Like Automated Story-Telling Homepage software.”
 See www.slashdot.org.

-Slow Reading: A manifesto by Antonio Tombolini on the practice of slow reading, which, he argues, faces extinction with the advent of digital.
+Slow Reading: A manifesto by Antonio Tombolini on the practice of slow reading, which, he argues, faces extinction with the advent of digital media.
 See www.slowreading.org.

 Small Dance: A film featuring Steve Paxton, shot and directed by Olive Bieringa (2010).
 See www.vimeo.com/19001115.